ChemRacer/DDCC/README.md

 # Data-Driven Coupled-Cluster

 A repository containing code to run data-driven coupled-cluster singles and doubles (DDCCSD), as defined in references [1](https://pubs.acs.org/doi/10.1021/acs.jpclett.9b01442) and [2](https://pubs.acs.org/doi/10.1021/acs.jctc.0c00927).
 For ease of use, install the conda environment following the instructions in the repository [DDQC_Demo](https://github.com/ChemRacer/DDQC_Demo/tree/main).
 In that same repository, an example using the method from reference [1](https://pubs.acs.org/doi/10.1021/acs.jpclett.9b01442) can be found.
-In this repository, we have included a simple example for the method in reference [2](https://pubs.acs.org/doi/10.1021/acs.jctc.0c00927).
+In this repository, we have included a simple example for the method in reference [2](https://pubs.acs.org/doi/10.1021/acs.jctc.0c00927): `hydrocarbon_Pair_energy.ipynb`.

 ### Required Files